d5/tengo/README.md

 }
 ```

-If you want to compile the source script and execute it multiple times, consider using `Script.Compile()` function that returns `Compiled` instance.
+If you want to compile the source script once and execute it multiple times, you can use `Script.Compile()` function that returns **Compiled** instance.

 ```golang
 import (